PUBG: Battlegrounds: Personal computers

 Despite the lack of a Chinese publisher prior to the Tencent deal, players in China had found ways to acquire and play the game through Steam via proxies and other networking tricks.
 To address it, PUBG Corporation planned to add maximum client ping limits for servers which can reduce the issues with latency problems and prevent some of the cheating that has occurred.
 This would not prevent cross-region matchmaking but may make it difficult for some players to play outside their region if they have a poor Internet infrastructure.
 Tencent has also helped by identifying and reporting around 30 software programs to Chinese police that can be used to cheat in PUBG, leading to over a hundred arrests by the beginning of 2018.
 Separately, this technical issue, in addition to the larger number of Chinese players, has created complaints in the player community.
 Some Western players fear that many Chinese players are able to cheat in the game by exploiting some of the network latency issues, something that PUBG Corporation continued to address as the game shifted out of early access.
 However, a small number of players called for server segregation by region and had used racial insults at Chinese players they encountered in game.
 Greene was disappointed with this "xenophobic attitude", calling it "disgraceful", and asked the player community to respect the Chinese players more as their numbers were a key part of the game's success.
 Greene also identified that players can easily get around such region locks using virtual private networks, making this approach ineffective.
-PUBG Corporation eventually added region-based matchmaking by October 2018, though players still reported issues with connectivity and slow matchmaking.PUBG Lite is a free version of PUBG that is meant to be better playable on low-end computers by having significant reductions in graphic details and other features, but is otherwise feature complete with the full game.
-The version is meant to be played in regions where the game's minimum specifications may be difficult for average players to achieve, with a beta launch first releasing in Thailand in January 2019, and in Europe that October.
+PUBG Corporation eventually added region-based matchmaking by October 2018, though players still reported issues with connectivity and slow matchmaking.PUBG Lite was a free version of PUBG that was meant to be better playable on low-end computers by having significant reductions in graphic details and other features, but is otherwise feature complete with the full game.
+The version was meant to be played in regions where the game's minimum specifications may be difficult for average players to achieve, with a beta launch first releasing in Thailand in January 2019, and in Europe that October.
 PUBG Lite was shut down on April 29, 2021.

-The personal computer and console versions of PUBG will transition to a free to play model on January 12, 2022.
-A new account tier, called Battleground Plus, will be available for purchase that includes additional customization items and in-game experience boosts, with owners of the game that had purchased it before this date being provided an upgrade to Battleground Plus automatically.
+On January 12, 2022, the game became free to play.
+A new account tier, called Battleground Plus, was made available for purchase that includes additional customization items and in-game experience boosts.
+Owners of the game who purchased prior to January 12 were automatically upgraded to Battleground Plus for free.
+Battleground Plus allows for playing in ranked mode and on custom servers and includes additional customization items and in-game experience boosts.

-On January 12, 2022, the game has become free to play.
-With this update, players who want to play in a ranked mode or play in custom matches need to pay $13 for the Battlegrounds Plus service.
-Players who previously owned the game received Battlegrounds Plus for free.